Akashi-Tai Honjozo Genshu Tokubetsu Saké 0.72l

 Flavour profile

-Flowers, Fruit, Grapefruit, Tropical, Exotic fruits, Cream
+Flowers, Fruits, Grapefruit, Tropical, Exotic Fruit, Cream

 Country